RareSkills/blog/defi-interest-rate-indexes/defi-interest-rate-indexes.md

 Instead, similar to [SushiSwap Masterchef Staking Algorithm](https://www.rareskills.io/post/staking-algorithm), Compound V3 tracks the hypothetical gain of one dollar lent “since the beginning of time.”
 (Readers not already familiar with this algorithm should read the linked resource).

 The hypothetical gain of one dollar lent since the beginning of time is tracked in the [`baseSupplyIndex`](https://github.com/compound-finance/comet/blob/main/contracts/CometStorage.sol#L50) [(in CometStorage.sol)](https://github.com/compound-finance/comet/blob/main/contracts/CometStorage.sol#L50).
-It behaves very similar to to the “rewardPerTokenAccumulator” from Sushiswap.
+It behaves very similar to the “rewardPerTokenAccumulator” from Sushiswap.
 It starts at 1.0 and each time a state-changing operation occurs (deposit, withdraw, borrow, etc), it is increased proportional to the time passed and the interest rate over that period.
 For example, if 100 seconds passed, and the interest rate was 0.001 per second (unrealistically high, but easy to reason about), then `baseSupplyIndex` will be updated to 1.1.
 Specifically, the following formula is used:

 ```
 baseSupplyIndex += supplyInterestRatePerSecond(utilization) × secondsElapsed